This course includes all 10 modules of this course series and covers the following topics:

 1. Describe how the continuum of supervision fits into different settings.

-2. Become familiar with common supervisory principles and patterns found across different settings.
+2. Describe common supervisory principles and patterns found across different settings.

 3. Define what the long-term supervision goal should be in each setting.